arsath134/AWS-Cloud-Activity-Alert-System/README.md

 This project monitors important AWS activities and sends an email alert when something happens.

-I used AWS CloudTrail to track activities, EventBridge to detect the events, Lambda to process them, SQS to pass the messages, and SNS to send the final email notification.
+I used CloudTrail to record AWS activity, EventBridge to detect events, Lambda to process them, SQS to pass messages, and SNS to send the final email notification.

-For example, if someone uploads or deletes an object from the selected S3 bucket, the system detects the activity and sends an alert with details like the event, user, bucket, and time.
+For example, when someone uploads or deletes an object from the monitored S3 bucket, the system detects the activity and sends an alert with details such as the event, user, bucket, and time.

 ## AWS Services Used